stevemclaugh/HILT-Audio-ML/index.md

 ### Audio

+- [*Mathematics for the Nonmathematician*](https://www.amazon.com/Mathematics-Nonmathematician-Morris-Kline/dp/0486248232) by Morris Kline, chapters 18 and 19 (1985)

 - [*Listening: An Introduction to the Perception of Auditory Events*](https://mitpress.mit.edu/books/listening) by Stephen Handel (1989)

-- [Principles of Digital Audio, Sixth Edition](https://www.amazon.com/Principles-Digital-Audio-Sixth-Video/dp/0071663460) by Ken C. Pohlmann (2010)
+- [*Principles of Digital Audio*, Sixth Edition](https://www.amazon.com/Principles-Digital-Audio-Sixth-Video/dp/0071663460) by Ken C. Pohlmann (2010)

 ### Stats & Machine Learning

-- [Machine Learning Coursera course](https://www.coursera.org/learn/machine-learning), taught by Andrew Ng
+- [Machine Learning](https://www.coursera.org/learn/machine-learning) on Coursera, taught by Andrew Ng

 - [*Data Science from Scratch: First Principles with Python*](http://shop.oreilly.com/product/0636920033400.do) by Joel Grus (2015)